 Abstract marks and logos

 The abstract mark stands apart from any specific cultural message, but conveys through symbolism the company’s mission.
-Here it is the form and colour that do the work: they covey the feeling or emotion of the brand.
-Both Abstract and pictorial marks work quite well for global commerce, especially if your brand name doesn’t translate so effectively.
+Here it is the form and colour that do the work, conveying the feeling or emotion of the brand.
+Both abstract and pictorial marks work quite well for global commerce, especially if your brand name doesn’t translate so effectively.
 Pictorial marks are probably more flexible in the event of a business expanding or switching markets.
 Below we have Pepsi, Nike and Spotify.

 The mascot logo is usually a fun character in the form of an illustration.
 Garish and colourful more often than not, and usually cartoon characters, they form a friendly greeting smile to speak for your brand.
 Mascot logos work well for companies with families, and especially children, as their target audience.
 Colonel Saunders does a wonderful job of this at Kentucky Fried Chicken.
 Mascot logos do a great job of promoting a wholesome image to families.

 Mascot logos are good for marketing events and social media because they encourage customer interaction with their larger-than-life fun characters.
 Mascot designs tend to be quite detailed and might not work so well in your smaller marketing material, where the detail becomes too condensed.
 Below we have the Michelin Man, the Pringles mascot and the Android logo.

 The combination mark logo type is very much like its name implies.
 You can combine a typographic wordmark or lettermark with one of the graphical marks: pictorial, abstract or mascot (see Pringles logo above).
 The arrangement of the two can vary: sometimes they are adjacent to one-another; sometimes stacked over each other, or fused into one single graphical design.